COVID-19 (Coronavirus) – Our Response

 4. Community Engagement Activities

-We are committed to retaining open lines of communication with our customers, communities and stakeholders and over the coming weeks will be implementing new means of communicating.
+We are committed to retaining open lines of communication with our customers, communities and stakeholders and have implemented COVID-safe practices for engagement activities.
+Face-to-face meetings are being held, where possible, in accordance with our COVID-safe plans.

 5. Customer Advice